Configurational information measure of mesonic states in 4-flavor AdS/QCD: Conclusions

-GK thanks The S\~ao Paulo Research Foundation FAPESP (grant No. 2018/19943-6) and UFABC, for the hospitality.
-WdP acknowledges the partial support of the National Council for Scientific and Technological Development - CNPq (Grant No. 313030/2021-9) and the partial support of Coordination for the Improvement of Higher Education Personnel - CAPES (Grant No. 88881.309870/2018-01).
-RdR~is grateful to The S\~ao Paulo Research Foundation FAPESP (Grant No. 2021/01089-1 and No. 2022/01734-7) and the National Council for Scientific and Technological Development -- CNPq (Grant No. 303390/2019-0), for partial financial support.
+\medbreak \paragraph*{Acknowledgments} GK thanks FAPESP (grant No. 2018/19943-6) and UFABC, for the hospitality.
+WdP acknowledges the partial support of CNPq (Grant No. 313030/2021-9) and CAPES (Grant No. 88881.309870/2018-01).
+RdR~is grateful to FAPESP (Grant No. 2021/01089-1 and No. 2022/01734-7) and CNPq (Grant No. 303390/2019-0), for partial financial support.